A precise determination of the top-quark pole mass: Summary

-We summarize the top-quark pole masses determined at both the Tevatron and LHC in Fig.(\ref{toppolesummary}), where our PMC predictions and previous predictions from other collaborations~\cite{Abazov:2009ae, Abazov:2011pta, Abazov:2016ekt, Aaboud:2016000, Aad:2014kva, Aad:2015waa, Chatrchyan:2013haa, Khachatryan:2016mqs} are presented.
-The consistency of the pQCD predictions using the PMC with all of the collider measurements at different energies provides an important verification of QCD.
-For reference, the combination of Tevatron and LHC direct measurements of the top-quark pole mass is presented as a shaded band, giving $m_t=173.34\pm0.76$ GeV~\cite{ATLAS:2014wva}.
-The PMC determination is compatible with top mass determinations from various other experimental measurements and the mass determination from an electroweak fits~\cite{Eberhardt:2012gv, Baak:2012kk}.
+The determined top-quark pole masses are cross-checked by other determinations used different techniques.
+Typically, the mass $m_t=175.8^{+2.7}_{-2.4}$ GeV from an electroweak fits~\cite{Baak:2012kk}, the mass $m_t=173.5\pm3.0\pm0.9$ GeV reconstructed from lepton + $J/\psi$ from b-jet~\cite{Khachatryan:2016pek}, the mass $m_t=173.2\pm1.6$ GeV from dilepton kinematic distributions\cite{2017mlepton} and the best direct measurement results $m_t=172.99\pm0.85$ GeV from ATLAS~\cite{Aaboud:2016igd} and $m_t=172.35\pm0.51$ GeV from CMS~\cite{Khachatryan:2015hba}.
+The consistency of the pQCD predictions using the PMC with all of the collider measurements at different energies and different techniques provides an important verification of QCD.

+The PMC provides a systematic, rigorous method for eliminating renormalization scheme-and-scale ambiguities at each order in perturbation theory.
 As we have shown in our previous papers, the PMC is applicable to a wide variety of perturbatively calculable processes.
 In each case, the {\it ad hoc} renormalization scale uncertainty conventionally assigned to the pQCD predictions can be eliminated.
+The residual renormalization scale dependence due to uncalculated high-order terms are usually small due to a more convergent pQCD series.
 The PMC, with its solid physical and rigorous theoretical background, thus will greatly improve the precision of tests of the Standard Model.

 : The authors would like to thank Hui-Lan Liu for helpful discussions.
-This work was supported in part by the Natural Science Foundation of China under Grant No.11547010, No.11625520 and No.11325525; by the Project of Guizhou Provincial Department of Science and Technology under Grant No.[2016]1075 and the Key Project for Innovation Research Groups of Guizhou Provincial Department of Education under Grant No.KY[2016]028; and by the Department of Energy Contract No.DE-AC02-76SF00515.
+This work was supported in part by the Natural Science Foundation of China under Grant No.11547010, No.11625520, No.11705033 and No.11325525; by the Project of Guizhou Provincial Department of Science and Technology under Grant No.2016GZ42963 and the Key Project for Innovation Research Groups of Guizhou Provincial Department of Education under Grant No.KY[2016]028 and No.KY[2017]067; and by the Department of Energy Contract No.DE-AC02-76SF00515.
 SLAC-PUB-16934.